dfsp-spirit/freesurferformats/README.md

 * FreeSurfer color lookup table (LUT) file format: Contains a color lookup table in ASCII format.
 This LUT assigns names and RGBA color values to a set of structures (typically brain regions).
 LUT data can also be extracted from an annotation, and a set of labels and a LUT can be merged into an annotation.
 An example file would be `FREESURFER_HOME/FreeSurferColorLUT.txt`.
 This format can be read and written.

 * FreeSurfer *weight* file format: Contains one value per listed vertex.
-In contrast to curv files, weight files contain values not for all vertices of a surface, but only for a (sub)set of vertices defined by their indices.
+In contrast to curv files, weight files contain values not for all vertices of a surface, but only for a subset of vertices defined by their indices.
 The format is known as *weight* format, *paint* format, or simply *w* format.
 This format can be read and written.

 * FreeSurfer *patch* file format: Contains a subset of a surface (a *surface patch*), given by the vertex indices (and the faces in the ASCII version).
 For each patch vertex, it also stores whether the vertex is part of the patch border.
 This format can be read and written.

-The list reflects the development version.
+* NIFTI volumes: Reading is supported based on the [oro.nifti](https://CRAN.R-project.org/package=oro.nifti) package.
+The result is transformed into an `fs.volume` instance (including computation of transformation matrices from the NIFTI header q-form/s-form), so NIFTI volumes can be used just like MGH/MGZ volumes.

+* GIFTI: Reading is supported based on the [gifti](https://CRAN.R-project.org/package=gifti) and [xml2](https://CRAN.R-project.org/package=xml2) packages.
+GIFTI is a very versatile format that can hold different kinds of data, and *freesurferformats* provides custom readers for morphometry data, surface meshes, and labels/annotations.
+It also comes with its own GIFTI write support, including a general data array writer as well as custom writers for different kinds of neuroimaging data.

 ## Installation